 Team Building Trainer in Nagpur for MIHAN and Defence Teams | Avinash Chate

 Nagpur teams operate at the centre of India — long supply chains, multi-state coordination and high-stakes defence and logistics workflows.
 Coordination gaps cost more here than in single-city operations.
-Avinash Chate, two-time TEDx speaker and creator of The Winning Kite (KITE) framework, runs Team Building Excellence offsites that turn cross-functional friction into shared rituals teams will keep using.
+Avinash Chate, TEDx speaker and creator of The Winning Kite (KITE) framework, runs Team Building Excellence offsites that turn cross-functional friction into shared rituals teams will keep using.
 With clients including BRO, Indian Army, BARC, JSW Steels and Hitachi, sessions are designed for high-discipline contexts — mission, plant safety and on-time logistics — not just generic ice-breakers.
 Outbound formats use the Pench-Khindsi tiger-circuit; on-site formats run inside MIHAN SEZ tenants and Butibori plants over weekend shifts.
 Marathi-Hindi-English delivery is standard.

 Built for Nagpur MIHAN, Defence and Heavy Industry Teams